Rifle, handguns linked to gunman in Texas church shooting

 Devin Patrick Kelley opened fire during worship services at a small church in Sutherland Springs, southeast of San Antonio, killing 26 people and wounding 20 others.
 Investigators say based on evidence at the scene they believe Kelley, 26, died of a self-inflicted gunshot wound after he was chased by bystanders and crashed his car.

-Here is a glance at what officials have said regarding the weapons they found and Kelley:
+Here is a glance at what officials have said regarding the weapons they found, other shooting evidence and the gunman's background:

 — Three guns were recovered.
 A Ruger AR-556 rifle was found at the church.
 Two handguns were recovered from Kelley's vehicle — a Glock 9 mm and a Ruger .22-caliber.
 Kelley purchased all three guns, authorities said.